AyalaBadash/market_2022/README.md

 Important!
 The methods should be in the correct order, If a method will not appear after all the pre-methods nedded for it to succeed, it will not be executed.

+By default, the data will be:
+- System manager: u1
+- Members: u1,u2,u3,u4,u5,u6
+- mpasswords: all of the members passwords are 'password'
+- Logged In: none
+- Shops: s1
+- Items: bamba- in shop s1
+- Owners: s2,u4,u5- owners of s1
+- Managers: s3- manager of s1

 ## Data source
 A file contains the data source configurations.
 The file contains the configurations called DataSourceConfig.txt as part of the configuration files directory.